-Diocese of Hosur St. Thomas Pastoral Centre 16, Ayanavaram Road Chennai 600 023 Karnadaka, India
+Diocese of Hosur St. Thomas Pastoral Centre 16, Ayanavaram Road, Ayanavaram Chennai - 600 023 Tamil Nadu, India

 HISTORY OF THE EPARCHY OF HOSUR